 Greater ratings, ranging from MERV 14-20, are in use in commercial and medical facilities.
 A HEPA filter usually ranks at MERV 17-20.

-Generally, the largest rating you can safely have in your furnace is MERV 13, but we recommend consulting with a heating and cooling company like Service Experts Heating & Air Conditioning prior to keep clear of damage to your furnace.
+Generally, the largest rating you can safely have in your furnace is MERV 13, but we recommend consulting with a heating and cooling company like Stevenson Service Experts prior to keep clear of damage to your furnace.

 HEPA filters in residential settings are frequently used in a separate whole-home air filtration system.
 This system is placed in your ductwork and operates with your HVAC system.